Right to work checks

 Please note: If an individual is working at the University under a sponsored route such as a Skilled Worker Visa, or a Temporary Work Visa, you must also ask the individual to provide you with a copy of their current passport for HR to keep on file in addition to their visa (guidance on how to carry out a manual check can be found under our Right to Work webpages).

 - Individuals unable to undertake the Home Office Online Right to Work Check above (e.g. British/Irish citizens)

 Individuals who are unable to undertake the Home Office Online Right to Work Check will be treated as an exception during the COVID-19 period.
 The below process should be followed:

 - Ask individual to provide a copy (either scan or photograph) of their passport, BRP or other acceptable right to work documentation which we will accept as an interim measure as proof of their right to work.

-- Carry out a visual verification via Microsoft Teams/Zoom and ask that they also show their original passport during the video call.
+- Carry out a visual verification via Microsoft Teams/Zoom and ask that they also show their original passport/ID during the video call.
 If this matches, we will allow the individual to start work (as per their contract which should have been signed).